 The below image can help you understand how a global CDN works and how it can boost the page load time of your domain.

-The way such a service works is very simple.
+The way CDNs work is very simple.

 There are three main types of content delivery networks: